At Fresh n’ Lean, we specialize in vegetarian and vegan meals plans. Recently, we’ve seen a growth in the interest for ketogenic diets.

 While general vegetarians usually abstain from meat, chicken, fish, vegans abstain from any and all animal products.
 Vegans do not consume dairy products like yogurt, milk, or cheese.
 They don’t even eat honey that was made by bees.
 The vegan diet consists completely of vegetables, fruits, and grains.

-People choose veganism for a variety of reasons.
-Some are vegan for religious reasons.
-Some choose veganism to minimize harm to animals.
-Others believe veganism is the environmentally friendly option.
-And others still avoid animal products simply because they don’t like them.
+People choose veganism for a variety of reasons- religion, health reasons, animal cruelty, and to better the environment.
+Others avoid animal products simply because they don’t like them.

 Ketogenic Diet Refresher

 Unlike most diets, the ketogenic diet focuses on changing the way your body normally turns food into energy.
 The idea behind the ketogenic diet is that instead of using carbohydrates as your main source of energy, fat becomes the preferred source.
 This will speed up the use of stored fat, making it a popular diet amongst those trying to slim down.

 This is why the ketogenic diet is usually thought of as a low-carb, high-fat diet.
 The diet’s goal is to lower the amount of sugar in the blood by cutting out most carbohydrates in the diet, forcing the fat to release what are called ketone bodies which sort of replace the sugar.

 Knowing that vegans abstain from all animal products, and the ketogenic diet requires people to stay away from carbs in exchange for fat, it may seem like a vegan ketogenic diet is at odds with itself.